amnafatimaa6-ops/computational-discovery-lab/README.md

 ## 🚀 Research Vision

-My goal is to contribute to the development of AI systems capable of supporting scientific discovery across disciplines by identifying patterns in complex datasets that are not easily interpretable through traditional analytical methods.
+This work represents an ongoing effort to develop AI systems capable of contributing to scientific discovery across domains.

-I am particularly interested in building scalable machine learning frameworks that assist in:
+My long-term goal is to:

-Understanding astrophysical signals in space exploration Modelling environmental and ecological transitions on Earth Developing generalizable approaches to pattern recognition in scientific data
+build computational frameworks that enable the discovery of meaningful patterns in complex natural systems, supporting research in space science, environmental modelling, and beyond.

 ---

 ## 🌱 Closing Statement

-This portfolio represents an evolving body of work shaped by independent learning, applied experimentation, and interdisciplinary curiosity.
+This repository reflects a progression from applied machine learning toward research-oriented AI development, shaped by independent learning, interdisciplinary curiosity, and sustained experimentation.

-It reflects my sustained effort to build a strong foundation in AI and data science, with a clear intention to contribute to scientific research-driven applications of machine learning in space and environmental domains.
+It is intended as a foundation for future academic work in Artificial Intelligence for Scientific Research.